 089 - Battery Low Not used on units with capacitor backed RAM.
 091 - Address Failure Active when an address test has returned an incorrect address from the remote end.
 093 - Channel Delay Active when the measured channel delay is greater than the programmed value.
 094 - Fail to Trip A Active when Output 1A, 2A, 3A or 4A should be in its trip or closed state, but less than 150 ma is being sensed through its contacts.
 095 - Fail to Trip B Active when Output 1B, 2B, 3B, or 4B should be in its trip or closed state, but less than 150 ma is being sensed through its contacts.
 096 - Output Shorted A Active when Output 1A, 2A, 3A, or 4A should be open, but a current greater than 150 ma is being sensed through its contacts.
 097 - Output Shorted B Active when Output 1B, 2B, 3B, or 4B should be open, but a current greater than 150 ma is being sensed through its contacts.
 101 - Signal to Noise Active when there is too much amplitude-modulated noise on the incoming signal.
 102 - FM Noise Active when there is too much frequency-modulated noise on the incoming signal.
-103 - AM Filter 1 High Active when a narrow filter centered at the lower frequency of channel 1, 2, 3, and 4 is measuring an energy level above the maximum acceptable limit.
-104 - AM Filter 2 High Active when a narrow filter centered at the upper frequency of channel 1, 2, 3, and 4 is measuring an energy level above the maximum acceptable limit.
-105 - AM Filter 1 Low Active when a narrow filter centered at the lower frequency of channel 1, 2, 3, and 4 is measuring an energy level below the minimum acceptable limit.
-106 - AM Filter 2 Low Active when a narrow filter centered at the upper frequency of channel 1, 2, 3, and 4 is measuring an energy level below the minimum acceptable limit.
-107 - Low Signal Active when the received signal level for channel 1, 2, 3, or 4 is lower than the programmed Rx Alarm Level shown in parameters 008, 038 and 053 of Figure 6-10.
+102 AM Ellan 1 High 103 - AM Filter 1 High Active when a narrow filter centered at the lower frequency of channel 1, 2, 3, and 4 is measuring an energy level above the maximum acceptable limit.
+103 - AM Filter 1 High 2, 3, and 4 is measuring an energy level above the maximum acceptable J 2, 3, and 4 is measuring an energy level above the maximum acceptable limit.Active when a narrow filter centered at the upper frequency of channel 1, 2, 3, and 4 is measuring an energy level above the maximum acceptable 104 - AM Filter 2 High 2, 3, and 4 is measuring an energy level above the maximum acceptable limit.
+Active when a narrow filter centered at the upper frequency of channel 1, 2, 3, and 4 is measuring an energy level above the maximum acceptable limit.
+Active when a narrow filter centered at the lower frequency of channel 1, 2, 3, and 4 is measuring an energy level below the minimum acceptable

-111 - Major Data Error Active when the number of errors exceeds the Major Data Error limit sein the programming menu by the user.
+111 - Major Data Error Active when the number of errors exceeds the Major Data Error limit set in the programming menu by the user.
 112 - Minor Data Error Active when the number of errors exceeds the Minor Data Error limit set in the programming menu by the user.
 113 - Config Error Active when a Digital I/O module is not installed.
 114 - Clock Errors Active when the variation in the received word exceeds the min/max frequency limits or the max jitter setting.
 115 - Frame Errors Active when the receiver has lost synchronization with the incoming bit stream.
 116 - TX Fail Active when a hardware failure has been detected on the optic I/O board.
 117 - BER Warning Active when the BER exceeds the value set in the programming menu.